Personalisation: Dynamic content, merge fields, and more

 There are three data sources you can use: Raisely’s Supporter Management Tool (People) or for campaign pages, the Campaign’s database containing non-people data, and the URL.
 Data can be stored in these three places for you to use for personalisation.
 To see all the default data that Raisely stores in the Supporter Management Tool and the Campaign database, check out the Merge Fields - Cheat Sheet.

 Data brought in by the URL is common when working with email or social media campaigns.
 This is because you can place a query string that holds data in the link that directs people to the Campaigns page.
-They will look like this:
+It can look something like this:

 Adding Dynamic Content

-In Raisely, to add dynamic content you can use merge fields.
-Simply by typing # you can bring up a list of all the default merge fields available.
+In Raisely, you can use merge fields to display dynamic content.
+By simply typing # in any text editor, you can bring up a list of all available default merge fields.

 To pull in custom data, created using Raisely’s custom fields, you simply place the custom fields ID in surrounding curly braces {{fieldID}}.